Developing an Effective and Automated Patient Engagement Estimator for Telehealth: A Machine Learning Approach: Results and Discussion

-We summarize the ablation results performed in Table \ref{ablations_medica}.
-We can observe that the ablated frameworks (i.e only using mode $A$ or $C$) do not perform as well as \modelname.
-Therefore, in order to understand and verify the contribution of these modes further, we leveraged the other labels (stress, hesitation, and attention) available in~\dataname~and performed regression tasks using~\modelname~on all of them.
-We observed that mode $C$ performs better at predicting stress and hesitation values.
-Mode $A$ performed better in estimating a patient's level of attentiveness.
+To show the importance of the different components (Affective and Cognitive) used in our approach, we run our method on MEDICA by removing either one of the modules corresponding to affective or cognitive state and report our findings.
+Table \ref{ablations_medica} summarizes the results obtained from the ablation experiments.
+We can observe that the ablated frameworks (i.e. only using affective (A) or cognitive (C) modules) do not perform as well as when we have both modules available.
+In order to understand and verify the contribution of these modules further, we leveraged the other labels (stress, hesitation, and attention) available in MEDICA and performed regression tasks using our proposed architecture on all of them.
+We observed that mode C performs better when predicting stress and hesitation values.
+Mode A performed better in estimating a patient’s level of attentiveness.
 These results agree with our understanding of cognitive state and affective state.
 Therefore, the combination of affective and cognitive state modes helps in efficiently predicting the engagement level of the patient.